Fun facts about Thailand – The land of smiles

 Most Thai people have two names – their full, official name and their nickname.
 But unlike in other countries where a nickname is usually only an abbreviated version of your real name, Thai nicknames are meaningful and chosen by the parents at birth.

 Thai parents will often choose names with meanings in Thai or words that they like the sound of in foreign languages.
-Some common nicknames include Bank, Neung (en) and Benz for boys and Tangmo (watermelon), Chompoo (rose apple) and Nan.
+Some common nicknames include Bank, Neung (en), Benz for boys and Tangmo (watermelon), Chompoo (rose apple), and Nan.